-Goldfarb seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others and to inform them about the prevention of crimes.
-A description of those programs and their frequency of presentation follows:
+Goldfarb seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and

 - A one-time campus security update is provided during the New Student Orientations for students as they enter their program of study.
 Additional information related to campus security and general safety can be found in the Student Handbook.
-Students are provided Title IX training as a part of their on-boarding after admission to the College. - Security and safety procedures are" found on the GSON website, under Campus Security: https://www.barnesjewishcollege.edu/student-consumer-information/.
-This includes encouraging students to be alert to security situations and to assist the school in preventing crimes from occurring through awareness and communication.
+Students are provided Title IX training as a part of their on-boarding after admission to the College. - Security and safety procedures are discussed with new and continuing students and staff within individual departments of the school at the beginning of term by way of "safety updates" found on the GSON website.
+This includes encouraging students to be alert to security situations and to assist the school in preventing crimes from occurring through awareness and communication. - Employees and students are informed about the prevention of crimes through written communication from school management, via campus postings, email distribution, or internet posting.